Domain Adaptive and Generalizable Network Architectures and Training Strategies for Semantic Image Segmentation: Experiments

 \textbf{HRDA Component Ablations:} The components of HRDA are ablated in Tab.~\ref{tab:ablations}.
 The most crucial component is the learned scale attention, which improves the mIoU by +3.0 over naively averaging the predictions from both scales.
 This shows that it is crucial to learn which scale is best-suited to adapt certain image regions.
 Generating pseudo-labels with different context views by overlapping detail crops results in a further gain of +0.9 mIoU.
 Finally, additional supervision of the detail crop ($\lambda_d=0.1$) further provides +1.4 mIoU.

-\textbf{Qualitative Analysis:} Fig.~\ref{fig:attention_examples} provides representative visual examples displaying that LR predictions work better for large objects such as a bus or sidewalk while HR predictions work better for small objects and fine details.
+\textbf{Qualitative Analysis:} Fig.~\ref{fig:attention_examples} provides representative examples displaying that LR predictions work better for large objects while HR predictions work better for small objects and fine details.
 The scale attention focuses on LR (black) for large objects and on HR (white) for small objects and segmentation borders, combining the strength of both.